armory/docs/content/en/continuous-deployment/release-notes/rn-armory-spinnaker/armoryspinnaker_v2-30-3.md

 - Fixes to any known issues from previous versions that we have in release notes.
 These can all be grouped under a Fixed issues H3.
 -->

+### Front50
+* Rectified an issue related to incorrect versions of Google authentication dependencies.

+### Clouddriver
+* Addressed on issue where Lambda was leaking threads and eventually causing failures.
+* Added configurable timeouts for Lambda invocations.

+### Deck
+* Added decimal support for upper/lower bound ASG tests.

+### Gate
+* Added the ability to disable the caching filter.
+By default it is set to on.

+### Orca
+* Addressed an issue where errors were being generated when deploying an ECSService.

 ###  Spinnaker Community Contributions